Ingredients: elder berries, peppermint leaf, hibiscus flowers, gotu kola herb, lavender flowers, lemon balm leaf, bilberry leaf

-Tastes like: Syrupy lavender with a hit of mint
+Tastes like: Syrupy lavender loaded with mint

-Parental Advisory: Avoid bilberry if you take insulin for diabetes.
 Be cautious if you have a severe peanut allergy - hibiscus is intercropped with peanuts, so fragments of peanut shells are occasionally present.

 What are you staring at?